 - A nursing cover is great for out in public.
 Even if you plan to nurse uncovered those first few weeks can be tricky.

 - Nursing friendly clothing including bras and shirts that can be layered.

 What are Lily Padz and how can they help me Breastfeed with Confidence?

-If you want to go green Lily Pads are a great option that keeps disposables out of the land fills and take less water and ashing than cloth options allowing you to feel good about how your choice effects the environment.
+If you want to go green Lily Pads are a great option that keeps disposables out of the landfills and take less water and ashing than cloth options allowing you to feel good about how your choice affects the environment.
 Now that is breastfeeding with confidence.

 The best way to get started with Lily Padz.

 The starter set is your best bet.
 You get Lily Padz, Lily Wash for nightly washes, and Lily Wipes to toss in the diaper bag to clean and replenish the Lily Padz sticky surface on the go.
 You can add them to your Amazon Baby Registry, check local retailers, or order the starter set right from LilyPadz.com